braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/sdk_integration.md

 # Integrating the Braze Web SDK

 > This reference article covers how to install the Braze Web SDK.
 The Braze Web SDK lets you collect analytics and display rich in-app messages, push, and Content Card messages to your web users.
 For more information, see [Braze JavaScript reference documentation](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html "JSDocs").
+To learn more about the SDK in general, see [Getting started: Integration overview]({{site.baseurl}}/developer_guide/getting_started/integration_overview/).

 {% multi_lang_include archive/web-v4-rename.md %}